JackLamb99/the-missing-brother/README.md

 The following git commands were used in the terminal throughout its creation to push code to the remote repository:

 - `git add [file]` or `git add .` - This command was used to add the file(s) to the staging area before they were committed.
-- `git commit –m "[commit message]"` - This command was used to commit changes to the local repository queue.
+- `git commit –m "[commit message]"` - This command was used to commit changes to the local repository.
 - `git push` - This command was used to push all committed code to the remote repository on GitHub.

 ### Deployment to GitHub Pages